aws-neuron/aws-neuron-sdk/release-notes/torch/torch-neuronx/index.rst

 GlibC error on Amazon Linux 2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If using Torch-NeuronX 2.1 on Amazon Linux 2, you will see a GlibC error below.
+If using PyTorch 2.1 (torch-neuronx) on Amazon Linux 2, you will see a GlibC error below.
 Please switch to a newer supported OS such as Ubuntu 20, Ubuntu 22, or Amazon Linux 2023.

 .. code:: bash